knupel/ROMANESCO-Processing/README.md

-## Romanesco dui 2.2.0.34
+## Romanesco dui
+v 2.2.0.34 – 2011-2021

-Generative Live Art Application
-Build with Processing 4
+Generative Live Art Application – Build with Processing 4
-2011-2021

 ## What is it ?
 Romanesco is a Free and Open Source Software coded with Processing | FOSS.